misterorion/plausible-proxy/README.md

 Builds and runs on Google Cloud.

-Update paths on load balancer to point at the backend Cloud Run service:
+Add the paths below to your load balancer and set them to point at the Cloud Run backend:

 ```
 /js/script.js